letallbewell/Shrodinger_Equation-Finite_Difference_Solutions/README.md

 ### 3d Hydrogen Atom Potential

-The following plot is a cross section of the wave functions (I thought a 3d density plot is not worth the trouble).
-The cross section plane can be moved using the slider inside the jupyter notebook.
+The following plot is a cross-section of the wave functions (I thought a 3d density plot is not worth the trouble).
+The slider inside the jupyter notebook changes the cross-section plane.

 ![Screen Shot 2022-09-04 at 4 45 59 PM](https://user-images.githubusercontent.com/43025445/188310541-26432a58-e740-4697-a1c5-f798b424ed1b.png)